HelloSunnah/ATI_TEST_PROJECT/README.md

 ## Overview

-This project is a comprehensive application designed to manage employee information with various functionalities, including AJAX-based department-wise searching, CRUD operations using Vue.js, and advanced reporting features.
+This project is a comprehensive application designed to manage employee information with various functionalities, including AJAX-based department-wise searching, CRUD operations, and advanced reporting features.

 ## Features
 - **CRUD Operations**: Create, Read, Update, and Delete employee records with laravel and an admin template.